jeswanth1212/thrift-pantry/README.markdown

 - **IEEE YESIST'12 2024 World Finalist**: Recognized for innovative food waste solution.
 - **Impact**: Reduced food waste by 25% in tests with 150+ users, processing 500+ daily transactions.

-## 📜 License

-MIT License.
-See LICENSE for details.